 Eleanor had three more children in Chicago.
 Their daughter Ellen Marion Kinzie, believed to be the first European child of European descent born in Chicago, was born in 1805; followed by Maria Indiana in 1807, and Robert Allen Kinzie in 1810.

-In June 1812, Kinzie killed Jean La Lime, who worked as an interpreter at Fort Dearborn.
-He fled to Milwaukee, then Indian territory.
+Kinzie fled to Milwaukee, then the Indian territory.
 While in Milwaukee, he met with pro-British Indians who were planning attacks on U.S. settlements, including Chicago.
 Kinzie went back to Chicago.
 During this period, an inquest at Fort Dearborn under Captain Nathan Heald exonerated Kinzie in the killing of La Lime, ruling it was in self-defense.
 Historians speculate that La Lime may have been informing on corruption related to purchasing supplies within the fort and had been silenced.
 The case has been called "Chicago's first murder."